MrFlygerian/portfolio-for-data-science/README.md

     - [Predicting House Prices](https://github.com/MrFlygerian/Predicting-House-Price): Predicting House Prices with advanced linear regression techniques.
       - [Link to Notebook](https://github.com/MrFlygerian/Predicting-House-Price/blob/master/Kaggle%20comp%20Notebook.ipynb).

-    - [Tweet Classification](https://github.com/MrFlygerian/Tweet-classification): Classifiying tweets as real or fake disasters using NLP.
+    - [Tweet Classification](https://github.com/MrFlygerian/Tweet-classification): Classifying tweets as real or fake disasters using NLP.

 ---

-I also have a soundcloud to showcase my production work, some of which is augmented with data science, as well as a blog in which I talk about many different things.
+I also have a SoundCloud to showcase my production work, some of which is augmented with data science, as well as a blog in which I talk about many different things.
 Links:
 - [placeholder]
 - [placeholder]